lsst-tstn/tstn-026/index.rst

   - Better understanding of the observatory operation procedures.
   - Consolidation of the data access interface, through butler gen3, for local data processing of corner wavefront sensors and remote access for full array mode.
   - Consolidation of the OCS Controlled Pipeline System (`OCPS`_) for remote data processing.
-  - Conversion of the wavefront estimation pipeline (`WEP`_) into a butler gen3 pipeline task.
+  - Conversion of `WEP`_ into a butler gen3 pipeline task.

 .. _MTAOS: https://ts-mtaos.lsst.io/index.html
 .. _AOS Workshop: https://confluence.lsstcorp.org/x/zzTbAw